liangbright/OOD_Attack_NN/README.md

 https://drive.google.com/file/d/1LVDuWeIca_-aQ4E_YGFgZeoq2e3E3yLB/view?usp=sharing

+A subset of the code is in the "master" brach of this repo, which contains a demo in the file: app/BS/demo.ipynb

 In another work, we show that reconstruction-autoencoder based OOD detection was ineffective for a medical image analysis application.

 The paper is here